Patient And Family Involvement

 Health literacy is the ability to access, understand, and act on information for health.
 These resources provide information about health literacy:

-• The Canadian Public Health Association’s Health Literacy Portal
+• The Canadian Public Health Association’s Examples of Health Literacy in Practice

 • Vancouver Coastal Health’s video to help health professionals understand health literacy